 Once you have selected a consultant, you'll need a contract that sets out the services they will be providing.
 The contract should include conditions about the scope and nature of the work, the frequency of progress reports, indemnities, limits on liability and insurance, information flow, document ownership and retention procedures, and methods of costing.
 Consultants may attach a standard contract to their proposal, but they will usually be prepared to negotiate a mutually suitable agreement.
 If you are not familiar with contracts, ask your solicitor for advice first.

 Before you sign the contract, ensure that the consultant still intends to use the same project team they nominated in their quote, particularly if some time has passed since it was submitted.

 Engaging a site auditor

 Site auditors are highly experienced contaminated land consultants accredited by the EPA under the Contaminated Land Management Act 1997, in order to improve access to competent technical advice and increase certainty in the 'sign-off' of contaminated site assessments and remediation.
 You can engage a site auditor to independently review a consultant's reports on assessment, remediation and validation work to ensure that the consultant's methodology and interpretation of data are consistent with current EPA-endorsed regulations and guidelines.

 Further information about the site auditor scheme.

-The Office of Environment and Heritage has prepared this information in good faith exercising all due care and attention, but no representation or warranty, express or implied, is made as to the relevance, accuracy, completeness or fitness for purpose of this information in respect of any particular user's circumstances.
+The Environment Protection Authority has prepared this information in good faith exercising all due care and attention, but no representation or warranty, express or implied, is made as to the relevance, accuracy, completeness or fitness for purpose of this information in respect of any particular user's circumstances.
 Users of this information should satisfy themselves concerning its application to, and where necessary seek expert advice in respect of, their situation.